 Earth Networks, a meteorological data and weather intelligence company, has a top-tier marketing stack—and it’s clever (they won the award for “best brand metaphor” with their marketing stack in the 2018 Stackies).

 Their stack-as-a-weather-system graphic shows a solid, efficient (and pretty advanced) structure:

 What you see here is:

-The stack covers specific areas of need – like content creation and data management – with multiple tools.
+The stack covers specific areas of need—content creation and data management—with multiple tools.

 Note: If this marketing stack looks intimidating, don’t worry!
-This is an advanced marketing stack, and you can use something simpler to get started.
+This is an advanced marketing stack; you can use something simpler to start.

 How CustomerBloom thinks you should build a marketing stack

 How do you choose the right tools?
 How can you hook them together?
-How do you make sure you’re getting return on your marketing investment?
+How do you ensure you’re getting a return on your marketing investment?

 CustomerBloom helps businesses do just that.

-CustomerBloom not only has their own marketing tech stack, but helps other businesses build theirs with tools they trust to get better results from their marketing.
+CustomerBloom not only has its marketing tech stack but helps other businesses build theirs with tools they trust to get better results from their marketing.